 This was demonstrated when a Tesla caught fire in October 2013.
 People freaked, sure the cars were death traps.
 The stock dipped $12 per share, closing at $181 soon after the fire was made public.
 This was a great opportunity to buy the stock.
 Currently, it is worth $339.85 per share.

-Before the 2008 housing crash, everyone and their grandmother was buying up houses they couldn’t afford.
+Before the 2008 housing crash, everyone and their grandmother were buying up houses they couldn’t afford.
 You might have thought you were really losing out.
-But then the crash happened and people were punished harshly for their greed.
+But then the crash happened, and people were punished harshly for their greed.

 “Someone’s sitting in the shade today because someone planted a tree a long time ago.”

-Long term thinking (and investing) and planning ahead allows us and others to reap rewards in the future.
+Long-term thinking (and investing) and planning allow us and others to reap the rewards in the future.
 If you saved up $500 and opened a Betterment account today and added another $500 a month ($6,000 a year) and earned an average of 7% for the next 20 years, you would have more than $265,000, over a quarter of a million dollars!